isomerpages/mse-zerowaste/_zero-waste/05b-food.md

 encourage households to segregate food waste for treatment, the “Food Waste?
-Don’t Waste!” household food waste segregation and recycling pilot was conducted by MEWR and the NEA, in collaboration with OTH, the People’s Association (PA) and the Tampines Town Council.
+Don’t Waste!” household food waste segregation and recycling pilot was conducted by MSE and the NEA, in collaboration with OTH, the People’s Association (PA) and the Tampines Town Council.